-Tutoring is available 6 days per week Monday through Saturday for students to get academic support.
+Tutoring is available 5 days per week Monday through Friday for students to get academic support.
 Tutoring support comes in a variety of modalities including drop in, workshops, and embedded or EPIC.
 Peer tutors are recruited and recommended by faculty in a wide range of academic and vocational areas and are required to enroll in the campus tutor training course, LCTR 100, unless they can show prior tutoring experience.
-In order to receive tutoring, students must enroll in the tutoring service course, LCTR 698 (no credit, zero fee).